FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_accountImportAndExport/t_st_importAndExportAccounts.md

     The *Import or Export Accounts* page is displayed.
 2. Select **Import Accounts**.
 3. Type the name of the XML file you are importing in the **File Account** field or click **Browse** and locate the file in your system.
     The system automatically validates the XML schema.
 If the schema is invalid, a warning message is displayed.
-For more information, see <a href="../c_st_account_xml_schema" class="MCXref xref">Account XML schema</a>.
+For more information, see [Account XML schema](../c_st_account_xml_schema).
     If the XML document is valid, the import process starts.
 4. In **Duplicated Accounts**, select **Overwrite** to overwrite the previous account settings or **Skip** to skip such accounts.
     If an account\_export.xml, containing route templates instantiated by accounts with route packages, is imported with **Skip** option selected, to target SecureTransport Server, already configured with route templates, accounts and route packages, the corresponding imported route templates, accounts and route packages are rejected during the import if there are already objects with the same names in the target SecureTransport Server.